Exagen (NASDAQ:XGN) and Progenity (NASDAQ:PROG) Head to Head Analysis

 Analyst Ratings

-This is a breakdown of recent recommendations for Exagen and Progenity, as provided by MarketBeat.
+This is a breakdown of current ratings for Exagen and Progenity, as provided by MarketBeat.

 |Sell Ratings